 State Advocacy

 Several bills moving through the Pennsylvania General Assembly have direct implications for nonprofits heading into the 2026–27 budget season.
-Here’s what we’re tracking this spring (as of May 6, 2026).
+Here’s what we’re tracking this spring and summer (as of June 30, 2026).

 1. Online Raffle Fundraising — Senate Bill (SB) 416 / House Bill (HB) 107